 - Allow the unhappy child to assume that everything is their fault.

 - Do not engage in open dialog or offer insight into problems that the child or the family might be having.

 - Do not supervise or provide guidance about handling life’s difficulties.

 - Season to taste with generous helpings of “ignore it and maybe it will go away,” “covering up,” “pushing the blame onto any person who dares point out the problem,” and any other form of dysfunction in your cupboard.

 - Open the front door and unleash this unprepared, troubled, insecure person on the world.
 If the neighbors are watching, act as if everything is perfectly OK, thank you very much for asking, now please go away and leave us alone.

-In case you’re wondering, this recipe for addiction, though we’ve presented it in a tongue in cheek fashion, is scientifically verified.
+In case you’re wondering, this recipe for addiction, though it’s presented it in a tongue-in-cheek fashion, is scientifically verified.
 In fact, huge amounts of research confirm that problematic genetics combined with a dysfunctional upbringing and various forms of early-life trauma significantly increase the risk for all types of addiction.

 * * * * * * * * * *

 If you or someone you care about is struggling with sex, porn, or substance/sex addiction, help is available.
 Seeking Integrity offers low-cost online workgroups for male sex addicts (click HERE for information) and male porn addicts (click HERE for information).